sugoiServal/toolsSandBox/AWS/SAA/Architectures.md

     - `Partition datasets in S3` for easy querying
     - Use `larger files` for quicker scan

+- DynamoDB Accelerator (DAX)
+    -  `in-memory cache` for DynamoDB, increase `read performance`, no API change
+    - for DynamoDB, use DAX instead of ElastiCache

 # Architected `Security`
 ### ELB + EC2 `security group`